JusticeRage/Gepetto/README.md

 ⚠️ You will also need to edit the script and add your own API key, which can be found on [this page](https://beta.openai.com/account/api-keys).
 Please note that ChatGPT queries are not free (although not very expensive) and you will need to setup a payment method.

-# Usage
+## Usage

-Once the plugin is installed properly, you should be able to invoke it from the context menu of IDA's pseudo code windows, as shown in the screenshot below:
+Once the plugin is installed properly, you should be able to invoke it from the context menu of IDA's pseudocode window, as shown in the screenshot below:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/usage.png?raw=true)

+You can also use the following hotkeys:

+- Ask ChatGPT to explain the function: `Ctrl` + `Alt` + `H`
+- Request better names for the function's variables: `Ctrl` + `Alt` + `R`

+Initial testing shows that asking for better names works better if you ask for an explanation of the function first – I assume because ChatGPT then uses its own comment to make more accurate suggestions.
+There is an element of randomness to the AI's replies.
+If for some reason the initial response you get doesn't suit you, you can always run the command again.

-# Limitations
+## Limitations

 - The plugin requires access to the HexRays decompiler to function.
 - ChatGPT is a general-purpose chatbot and may very well get things wrong!
 Always be critical of results returned!

-# Acknowledgements
+## Acknowledgements

 - [OpenAI](https://openai.com), for making this incredible chatbot, obviously
+- [Hex Rays](https://hex-rays.com/), the makers of IDA for their lightning fast support
 - [Kaspersky](https://kaspersky.com), for funding all my research